top of page

 A communal "Dating Bill of Rights" created by MEHS students at a Fourth R orientation.
 Each student wrote down something they deserve in a healthy relationship.

 The evidence-based curriculum, originally developed in Canada, was adapted to fit rural Alaskan communities, and is supported by the Alaska Department of Education and Early Development.
 It is one of the few programs that has been proven to reduce violence and improve decision-making and communication skills among students.
-Important topics include bullying, personal relationships, peer and dating violence, substance abuse and high-risk behaviors.
+Important topics include bullying, personal relationships, peer and dating violence, substance use and high-risk behaviors.
 Students learn about consent and sexual assault, as well as safety planning and how to support a friend.

 Learn more about the Fourth R.